gdsp/gdsp/README.markdown

         ./manage.py migrate core

+**Note**: You need to run `./manage syncdb` once when you first set up the project to prepare the database for South.

 ## SASS and Compass for stylesheets

 The CSS for this project is generated from stylesheets written in [SASS][sass]